 Author, Quantum States, Quantum Entanglements: China, the U.S.,

-and the Global Race for Quantum Supremacy
+and the Global Race for Quantum Supremacy (in progress)

 National Endowment for the Humanities (NEH) Postdoctoral Fellow, Linda Hall Library (2023–2024)